British American Land Company: Initial activities

+BALC would later acquire additional lands through public auctions and private sales, bringing its total holdings up to 1094272 acre.

 Colonisation efforts

 Wharves and warehouses were constructed at Port St. Francis, as were grist mills, sawmills and other facilities within the territory.
 Lands were sold subject to a 20% down payment, with the balance payable in three subsequent annual instalments, and the Company also offered to help clear the land and build a log house upon it for an extra charge.
 During 1836, during the first year of activity, three hundred families had settled in Victoria, occupying 23000 acre, while 10000 acre had been sold in other districts.

 By deliberately working to increase the English-speaking portion of the population of Lower Canada, it was denounced by the Parti patriote and was referred to in the Ninety-two Resolutions adopted by the Legislative Assembly of Lower Canada in 1834.
 It was also denounced during the Lower Canada Rebellion in 1837, where a proclamation issued by Patriote leader Robert Nelson declared that all unsold Company lands "are of right the property of the State of Lower Canada."

 The expenses incurred to open up the lands were high in relation to the revenues earned from their subsequent disposition.
 The 1837 Rebellion discouraged immigration to Lower Canada, frightening off the better class of potential immigrants, and many of the current settlers were defaulting on their payments or even abandoning their lands.
 Many of the local agents were also neglecting their duties or pilfering the company stores, and the Company resisted attempts by local councils to impose property taxes on its holdings.
 This would eventually lead to the Company experiencing financial problems in 1841, forcing it to return 511237 acre of the St. Francis tract to the Province of Canada.

 In 1843, the Company began focus its efforts on selling land to the local French-Canadian population, disposing it on new terms, consisting of no down payment, interest payments only for the first ten years, with the principal then being payable in four equal annual instalments.
 In the beginning, such obligations could be settled by payment in kind.

 In 1858, the Company returned a further 292729 acre to the Province, in consideration for certain sums due to the Crown.